STAR Conditions & Expectations

 - Students are expected to commit full time effort to their project for the entire period of the award.
 Other activities cannot conflict or otherwise interfere with the ability of the student to participate full time in their research project.
 This includes any volunteer or paid positions.

-- Students are expected to conduct research full time for a 10 week period within these dates: June 4th - August 10th, 2018.
-Any absence must be discussed with your mentor.
+- Students are expected to conduct research full time for a 10 week period within these dates: June 1st - August 6th, 2021.
+Any absence must be discussed with your mentor and Dr. Pessah.

-- Mandatory attendance at and participation in the 2018 Laboratory Practices Orientation, date TBA.
+- Mandatory attendance at and participation in the 2021 Laboratory Practices Orientation, Saturday, May 15th, 2021.
 Exemptions will be allowed only if the student has previously participated in the STAR program and has completed the Laboratory Practices Orientation.

 - Students that accept funding and commit to the STAR program are expected to fully complete their obligations.
 At the discretion of the STAR Director, if a student is unable to complete all of the STAR requirements, all STAR funding received must be returned to the STAR program (student illness or unforeseen family emergencies will be considered on an individual basis).

-- ALL students are required to complete a poster and present it at the end of summer STARS in Science poster presentation event.
+- ALL students are required to complete a poster and present it at the end of summer STARs in Science poster presentation event usually held the Friday of the second week of Fall semester.

 - Students must be aware that individual funding sources that support the STAR Program come with their own criteria for presentation of research findings (e.g., poster, oral presentation, attendance at a national conference/meeting, etc.).

-- Submit a one page written summary of the funded research project to the STAR Program no later than August 25, 2018.
+- Submit a one page written summary describing the research you performed, including hypothesis, methods used, results and conclusions, during the STAR Program no later than September 3rd, 2021.
 This summary should be sent as an e-mail attachment in Word format to firstname.lastname@example.org.

 - Acknowledge STAR Program funding support in any publications resulting from the research project.
 All STAR related posters, talks and subsequent publishings must acknowledge the UC Davis STAR program and fund source.
 An example of how to acknowledge funding is "Financial support was provided by the Students Training in Advanced Research (STAR) Program through a UC Davis School of Veterinary Medicine Endowment Fund (or Morris, BVI, NIH, etc.).
 Students funded by the NIH T35 grant will need to include the NIH grant number as well.